hosua/Archive-org-scraper/README.md

 After downloading your preferred webdriver, create a folder anywhere (except your Program Files(x86) folder!) and name it whatever you want.

-I personally put mine in my 'C:\Program Files' folder and named ChromeDriver.
+I personally put mine in my 'C:\Program Files' folder and named it ChromeDriver.

 However, do NOT put this in your Program Files(x86) folder, it may not work properly.